Wolf3s/xbmc4xbox-python/python/Doc/library/os.rst

    Similar to :func:`waitpid`, except no process id argument is given and a 3-element tuple containing the child's process id, exit status indication, and resource usage information is returned.
 Refer to :mod:`resource`.\
-   :func:`~resource.getrusage` for details on resource usage information.
+   :func:`getrusage` for details on resource usage information.
 The option argument is the same as that provided to :func:`waitpid` and :func:`wait4`.

    Availability: Unix.

-   .. versionadded:: 2.5

 .. function:: wait4(pid, options)

    Similar to :func:`waitpid`, except a 3-element tuple, containing the child's process id, exit status indication, and resource usage information is returned.
-   Refer to :mod:`resource`.\ :func:`~resource.getrusage` for details on resource usage information.
+   Refer to :mod:`resource`.\ :func:`getrusage` for details on resource usage information.
 The arguments to :func:`wait4` are the same as those provided to :func:`waitpid`.

    Availability: Unix.

-   .. versionadded:: 2.5

 .. data:: WNOHANG